agronholm/pythonfutures/docs/index.rst

 .. method:: Future.cancel()

    Attempt to cancel the call.
-If the call is currently being executed then it cannot be cancelled and the method will return false, otherwise the call will be cancelled and the method will return true.
+If the call is currently being executed then it cannot be cancelled and the method will return `False`, otherwise the call will be cancelled and the method will return `True`.

 .. method:: Future.cancelled()

-   Return true if the call was successfully cancelled.
+   Return `True` if the call was successfully cancelled.

 .. method:: Future.done()

-   Return true if the call was successfully cancelled or finished running.
+   Return `True` if the call was successfully cancelled or finished running.

 .. method:: Future.result(timeout=None)